 Richard has been the CEO of Citizens Advice Aylesbury Vale since 2013 and has been involved with a number of charitable and voluntary organisations.
 Although starting his career in motor sport engineering, he made a career change to media and communications over 15 years ago and has worked with a number of charities and public bodies, including students’ unions, universities and local government.
 With a keen interest in mental health provision, strategic development in the charity sector and change management, Rich has recent experience of charity merger and sustainability planning in the sector.

-Simon spent 25 years in investment banking in a wide variety of roles, encompassing corporate banking, aircraft financing, strategic development, performance management, M&A and leveraged finance, including acting as Chief Operating Officer during the development of a business in Paris and then establishing and running a highly successful leveraged finance platform in New York.
+Simon is the Chair of Mind BLMK’s board of trustees.
+He spent 25 years in investment banking in a wide variety of roles, encompassing corporate banking, aircraft financing, strategic development, performance management, M&A and leveraged finance, including acting as Chief Operating Officer during the development of a business in Paris and then establishing and running a highly successful leveraged finance platform in New York.